 Our Living in Barbados guide provides you with information about leasing and buying cars, insurance, road taxes and the essential rules of the island's roads.

-For more information, you can also visit The Barbados Transport Board.
+For more information, you can also see The Barbados Transport Board's website www.transportboard.com.

-Also make the effort to introduce yourself to your neighbors - you could even host a 'house-warming' party to get acquainted with the people in your surrounding area.
+Also make the effort to introduce yourself to your neighbours - you could even host a 'house-warming' party to get acquainted with the people in your surrounding area.

-For more insight into settling in outside of home in Bajan society, take a look at the information and links at the bottom of this page especially on Barbadian Culture.
+For more insight into settling in outside of home in Bajan society, take a look at our page on Barbadian Culture.

 Our Living in Barbados guide also has suggestions for how you can fill your weekends, especially when you're first coming to know your new island home.